Knoblauchpilze/bsgalone/README.md

 ## Drop the database

 In case it is required to drop the database completely, a convenience script is available under [drop_database.sh](database/drop_database.sh).
 It is possible to recreate the database again by following the same procedure starting from the top [section](#creating-the-database).

+You can additionally use [drop_user.sh](database/drop_user.sh) to drop all three users created by the service.
+This is usually not necessary.

 ## Creating migrations and generating uuids